Q: Will I survive the college admissions process?

 - ED candidates also submit a signed Early Decision Agreement Form

-Q: My transcript may look different for the spring of 2020.
+Q: My transcript may look different because of the pandemic.
 How will different grading or performance be viewed?

-A: As schools shift to online instruction, we know that they are also revisiting how your work will be assessed and graded.
-Whatever approach your school takes—whether maintaining their usual approach, moving to a new grading system or changing to pass/fail or credit/no credit—know that we are going to trust the process.
-Know, too, that we understand that this challenging time is demanding new and different things from you.
+A: As schools shifted to online instruction, many revisited how your work would be assessed and graded.
+Whatever approach your school took—whether maintaining their usual approach, moving to a new grading system or changing to pass/fail or credit/no credit—know that we are going to trust the process.
+Know, too, that we understand that this has been a challenging time demanding new and different things from you.
 Your application to Dickinson will not be negatively impacted if you have appropriately followed your school’s process for completing your graduation requirements.

-Q: What should I do about the activities I wasn’t able to participate in at school during the spring of 2020?
+Q: What should I do about the activities I wasn’t able to participate in at school because of the pandemic?

-A: We absolutely understand that your extracurricular and leadership opportunities may have been impacted this spring by school closings.
+A: We absolutely understand that your extracurricular and leadership opportunities may have been impacted by the pandemic.
 We are so sorry that you’ve missed opportunities and will not view this part of your application negatively..

 Q: May I provide additional materials in support of my application?